Urinary Incontinence (UI)

 People who have experienced pregnancy are more likely to experience UI.
 This is because being pregnant always involves changes to a person’s hormonal levels and an increase of pressure on their pelvic floor muscles as the developing fetus grows, which is likely to disrupt urinary function during the pregnancy as well as afterwards.

 Giving birth itself, particularly vaginally, can alter the position of the pelvic floor muscles that control the flow of urine from the bladder, further increasing the chances of developing UI after being pregnant.
-However, the hormonal changes and stress to the pelvic floor involved in pregnancy, are the primary causes of UI in females, rather than the actions involved in birth itself, so opting for a c-section will not significantly reduce a person’s likelihood of developing UI.
+However, the hormonal changes and stress to the pelvic floor involved in pregnancy, are the primary causes of UI in women, rather than the actions involved in birth itself.
+Therefore, opting for a c-section will not significantly reduce a person’s likelihood of developing UI.
 If you are concerned that you or a loved one may be developing UI, get a free symptom assessment with the Ada app.

 The risk of UI increases with the number of times a person experiences pregnancy and childbirth.
 Both cesarean (c-section) and vaginal birthing methods can give rise to UI.
 Many people experience UI whilst going through the menopause, which involves a reduction in their accustomed estrogen levels.
 However, it is not thought possible to alleviate UI with any significant success by taking oral estrogen supplements; these can in fact worsen the condition.